Bohora1/kist/README.md

 # kist
-this must come in vs code after clone
+this must come in vs code after clone.<br>
+also to check whether a file can support the basic <br>html commands.